Dan Gilbert Net Worth

-Dan Gilbert Net Worth: Dan Gilbert is a self-made billionaire who has a net worth of $3.5 billion dollars.
-Dan Gilbert is the CEO of Quicken Loans, and owner of the Cleveland Cavaliers and the Lake Erie Monsters.
+Dan Gilbert Net Worth: Dan Gilbert is an American self-made entrepreneur who has a net worth of $42 billion dollars.
+Dan Gilbert earned his fortune as the founder and CEO of Quicken Loans.
+He also famously is owner of the NBA's Cleveland Cavaliers and the American Hockey League team the Lake Erie Monsters.

 Quicken Loans was originally called Rock Financial.
 Gilbert launched the company with his brother and some childhood friends.
 The company's name was changed after it was purchased by Intuit, Inc, the company that also created Quicken and TurboTax.
 Gilbert continues to serve as company Chairman.

 Daniel Gilbert was born on January 17, 1962, in Detroit, Michigan.
 In 1985, a 22 year old Dan Gilbert saw a huge opportunity in the growing mortgage origination industry.
 Seizing this opportunity, Gilbert set up a small mortgage company that he called called Rock Financial.
 He founded the company with Ron Berman, Lindsay Gross and his younger brother, Gary Gilbert.
 The company eventually turned out to be a huge success, surpassing traditional banks like Wells Fargo.
 In 1999, Gilbert sold Rock Financial to Intuit for $532 million.
 Three years later, Gilbert purchased the company back for $64 million.